 Applications to the program will be ranked on both the ecological value of the land to be protected and the payment amount desired.
 Indicating a lower desired payment per acre may result in a higher application rank.
 The Land Trust will evaluate all applications received and make selections from them.

 If your application is selected, the Land Trust will use a certified appraiser to ascertain the value of the proposed conservation easement.
 This is done by determining the value of your land without the easement, and then the value of your land with the easement in place.
 The difference between the two is the easement value.
 The easement value ultimately stems from the property rights that have been restricted and the appraised value of those rights.

 Upon finalizing the conservation easement, you would then receive a one-time payment for the amount indicated on this application, up to 100% of the appraised easement value.
 The Land Trust cannot pay more than the appraised value of the conservation easement.

-The Minnesota Land Trust is a nonprofit organization and the donation of all or a part of a conservation easement may allow the landowner to claim a tax deduction.
+The Minnesota Land Trust is a 501(c)(3) public charity.
+As with other charitable contributions, the donation of a conservation easement may allow the landowner to claim a federal income tax deduction for the value of the easement.
+A gift of a conservation easement may also reduce estate taxes.
 Please consult your attorney.